 The anthropology department at Berkeley is one of the top three anthropology programs in the world.
-Your school is at the cutting edge when it comes archaeology, sociocultural to anthropology, and biological anthropology.
-See anthro: what's going on in http://anthropology.berkeley.edu/news.
-Or. beat the rush and change your major or minor to anthropology:
+Your school is at the cutting edge when it comes to archaeology, sociocultural anthropology, and biological anthropology.
+See what's going on in anthro: http://anthropology.berkeley.edu/news.
+Or, beat the rush and change your major or minor to anthropology: